Et-008/NEUS/README.md

 # NEUS app

-This is a project that gives latest news in United States, using news API. its a simple Application, that receives API data and Displays it in a presentable format.
+This is a project that gives latest news in United States, using news API.
+Its a simple Application, that receives API data and Displays it in a presentable format.

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*